anramosr/Gadea-Gonzalo-Ramos-Trends-2024/README.md

 This README file clarifies the MATLAB codes to replicate the paper "Trends in Temperature Data: Micro-foundations of Their Nature", by Gadea, M.D., Gonzalo, J. and A. Ramos.

-The folders EMPIRICAL and SIMULATIONS reproduces the Tables and Figures of the paper.
-The folder FUNCTIONS contains several auxiliary funcions
+The folders EMPIRICAL and SIMULATIONS reproduce all Tables and Figures of the paper.
+The folder FUNCTIONS contains the auxiliary funcions.

 REMEMBER CHANGING THE PATH ACCORDINGLY